 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Friday, April 3, 2015/Categories: News, Building and refurbishment, Cruise news, Fincantieri
+Author: Rebecca Gibson/03 April 2015/Categories: News, Building and refurbishment, Cruise news, Fincantieri

 Viking Ocean Cruises took delivery of its first ocean cruise ship at Fincantieri’s Marghera yard in Italy on 28 March.

 Viking Star, which entered the final outfitting stages in February after successfully completing sea trials, was presented to the cruise line’s founder and chairman Torstein Hagen.
 Giuseppe Bono, CEO of Fincantieri, also attended the ceremony.

 “This has been a remarkable journey and I am grateful to everyone at Viking and Fincantieri who has worked tirelessly to turn our vision into reality,” said Torstein Hagen, chairman of Viking Cruises.
 “With Viking Star’s maiden voyage and christening now within sight, we are ready to bring our destination-focused experiences to ocean cruising.”